-This reference index accompanies the Impala Terminals 2024 Sustainability Report, which has been prepared with reference to the Global Reporting Initiative (GRI) Sustainability Reporting Standards and aligned with the World Economic Forum's set of core 'Stakeholder Capitalism Metrics', as applicable to Impala Terminals.
+This reference index accompanies the Impala Terminals 2024 Sustainability Report, which has been prepared with reference It is designed to help stakeholders locate the relevant disclosures against each reporting framework. to the Global Reporting Initiative (GRI) Sustainability Reporting Standards and aligned with the World Economic Forum's set The data in the 2024 Sustainability Report relate to the reporting period from January 1, 2024, to December 31, 2024, unless of core 'Stakeholder Capitalism Metrics', as applicable to Impala Terminals. otherwise stated.